 SOUNZ Commission for Orchestra and Sistema Youth Orchestra

 An annual collaborative project lead between SOUNZ, Orchestra Wellington and Arohanui Strings – Sistema Hutt Valley to work with a composer and specifically designed to give children an opportunity to participate and experience a unique music experience.
 Our aim is to impact local communities by providing greater access and opportunities to be involved in music.

 Brings together New Zealand professional composers and community groups to create and perform a new work.
 Established in 1999 this project has resulted in works for diverse groups such as recorder choir, experimental sound artists and children’s theatre.

 SOUNZ and Westlake Community Project

 This project encourages New Zealand composers at all career stages to make high-quality works available for non-professional and school orchestras.
 Selected works are performed by the Westlake Symphony Orchestra and filmed by SOUNZ.
 By making recordings of these works available on the SOUNZ website, orchestras are able to watch and listen to repertoire they can programme and perform.

 NZ Composer Sessions

 A collaboration among SOUNZ, NZSO and RNZ Concert provides composers with an opportunity to submit orchestral scores for consideration, and a selection of which are performed, filmed and recorded over a four day period.
 The aim is to create high-quality new recordings of New Zealand orchestral scores, promote these on the SOUNZ and RNZ Concert websites.
-Between 1998-2020 158 works by 74 composers have been performed.
+Between 1998-present 158 works by 74 composers have been performed.

 SOUNZ Wānanga and Workshops